 "We treat hundreds of dental emergencies every month.
 The sooner you come in, the easier the fix usually is."

 Trauma and accidents are among the most frequent causes.
-A fall, a sporting injury, or biting down unexpectedly on something hard can cause a tooth to chip, crack, or fracture.
+A fall, a sporting injury, or biting down unexpectedly on something hard — such as an olive stone or ice cube — can cause a tooth to chip, crack, or fracture.
+In some cases, the damage is immediately visible, whilst in others, a hairline crack may develop gradually before symptoms appear.

 Understanding these risk factors is an important part of maintaining long-term dental health and knowing when to seek a professional dental examination.